-History of the Saguaro Cactus
+Attraction of the Week: Saguaro National Park

-Learn more about the magnificent Saguaro cactus
+History of the Saguaro cactus

 The real highlight of visiting Saguaro is witnessing the scenery change from urban city surroundings to gorgeous natural desert as you drive closer and closer to the park entrance.
 On this peaceful, remote drive, lined with all dozens of varieties of cacti on each side, you can truly immerse yourself in solitude of the desert.
 The ride is so incredibly scenic and rustic that it really is an attraction in and off itself.
-For those not interested in hiking, a scenic drive, a picnic lunch, and exploring the visitor’s center make for a pretty nice day out on their own.

-Hiking trails at SNP – Tucson Mountain District
+Hiking trails at SNP: Tucson Mountain District

-The trails at SNP -Tucson District connect via a 6 mile unpaved loop drive.
-Trails vary in intensity from super easy (under a 1/2 mile) to super advanced (5+mile all day adventures).
-Of these trails, the Valley View Loop is probably the top choice for visitors of all skill levels.
+Of these trails, the Valley View Loop is probably my top choice for visitors of all skill levels.
 This trek is just 0.8 miles total (meaning its’ still doable early in the morning during the hot summer season) and leads you to a nice little overlook with great views of Picacho Peak.
 Diverse plant life including over 20 varieties of cacti species will keep your eyes and camera busy.
-The typical blooming season of the Saguaro is April-June, so you will be in for a real treat if your visit falls during these months.
+The typical blooming season of the cacti is April-June, so you will be in for a real treat if your visit falls during these months.

 Pics from the trail…notice the amazing variety of cacti!

-Hiking trails at SNP – Rincon Mountain District
+Hiking trails at SNP: Rincon Mountain District

 Wildlife sightings